Zankoku-Okuno/blag/site/epigrams.md

 > The product isn't the work; the work is the work.
 >
 > --- CGP Grey on [Cortex #62](https://www.relay.fm/cortex/62)

+> You don't miss your chance until you die.
+>
+> --- Nathan Zed

 ### On Thinking